 - 1 tbsp. – coconut oil melted

-- Toast coconut flakes on a small skillet for about 3 minutes stirring occasionally until golden in color and set aside to cool a bit.
-In the mean while remove pits from the dates, melt coconut oil, and measure out all dry ingredients.
+- Start by toasting coconut flakes in a small skillet for about 3 minutes.
+Keep stirring occasionally until the flakes turn golden in color then set aside to cool a bit.
+In the meantime, remove pits from the dates, melt coconut oil, and measure out all dry ingredients.

-- Using a tablespoon ice cream scoop, scoop spoonful of the crumbs, then transfer into your hand.
-Squeeze the crumbs together in your hand and then roll it into a ball.
+- Using a tablespoon ice cream scoop, scoop some of the coconut mixture and transfer it into our hands.
+Squeeze the crumbs together in your hand and then roll them into small bite-size balls.

-- Place rolled bites onto a platter.
-Chill them in the fridge for an hour and then transfer them into a storage container with a lid.
-Store for up to a week.
-They keep well in the room temperature as well, just keep them closed tightly in the container to prevent them from drying out.
+- Place rolled bites onto a platter lined with wax paper or parchment paper.
+Let them chill in the fridge for an hour and then transfer them into a storage container with a lid.